browserengineering/book/book/visual-effects.md

 treated differently.
 In the specification, compositing defines one or more way of mixing colors from two groups.
-Blending, on the other hand, specifies more advanced ways of how the colors mix, but is an extra step before compositing (so with a blend mode, in a sense the colors mix twice).
+Blending, on the other hand, specifies more advanced ways of how the colors mix, but is an extra step before compositing (with a blend mode, in a sense the colors mix twice).
 In general, you can have both blending and compositing for groups.
 Skia treats them all the same, via a single blend mode concept in the API.
 If you need to apply both blending and non-default compositing to groups, you just create an extra intermediate